Frequently Asked Questions

 Q: I am interested in enrolling my student(s).
 What are the summer programming details?

-A: On January 25, we sent an email to all families providing details about the summer programming, including the program dates, hours, locations, and eligibility requirements.
-Click here to learn more.
+A: Details about the summer programming, including the program dates, hours, locations, and eligibility requirements can be found by clicking here.

 Q: Can I enroll my student now?